richardlewisjones/moo.lrplugin/README.md

 ## Compatibility

-The plugin should work with Lightroom 2 or newer, on Mac OS X or Windows.
+The plugin should work with Lightroom 2 or newer, on Mac or Windows.

-It has been confirmed to work on Lightroom versions 2.7, 3.6 and 4.0 on Mac OS X 10.6 and version 3.6 on Windows Vista.
+It has been confirmed to work on Lightroom versions 2.7, 3.6, 4.0 and 4.1 on OS X 10.6 and version 3.6 on Vista.

 ## Installation